CorbeauBlanc/NanoPlayer/README.md

   * -v [amount] : change the volume.
 A positive number increase the volume and a negative one dicrease it
   * -o [path] : open a new file or directory

+## Installation
+Just launch install.sh in a terminal.
+It will ask you if you want to set a bunch of aliases, these are here to make nanoplayer more practical (for example use "next" instead of "nanoplayer -n") so you might want to set them.
+It's an advice, you do what you want.

 ## Known issues

   If the process is killed (by hitting Ctrl + c for example) it does not delete its temporary file and so it will consider that an instance is always running.
 Solution : restart your session or (more practical) delete /tmp/nanoplayer.